ScienceOfComputerProgramming/SCICO-D-20-00070/docs/styles.rst

 .. code:: haskell

        {-
+           @issue id-of-your-issue-slugified
-           @issue Eg: The title of your issue
+           @title The title of the issue
-           @description:
+           @description
                A description of an issue as you want it to be even with ``markdown`` supported
-           @issue_assigned to nystrome, kevin, daniels
+           @assignees nystrome, kevin, daniels
            @due date 12 oct 2018
            @label in-development
            @weight 4